valtido/sentry-docs/src/collections/_documentation/clients/java/modules/log4j.md

 }
 ```

+&nbsp;
 ## Asynchronous Logging

-Sentry uses asynchronous communication by default, and so it is unnecessary to use an [AsyncAppender](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/AsyncAppender.html).
+Sentry uses asynchronous communication by default, and so it's unnecessary to use an [AsyncAppender](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/AsyncAppender.html).